dpachec/deep-rl-continous_control/README.md

 We will work with the Reacher environment V02 of Unity ML-Agents, to train 20 virtual robotic arms to follow a moving target.
 Our agents will store observations of the environment in a continuous vector of 33 values corresponding to position, rotation, velocity, and angular velocities of the arms.
 Each agent will have four possible actions available at each time step (4 continous variables with values between -1 and 1).

-Robots will receive a reward of +.1 for each time step their hand is within the goal area, thus the goal is to maintain the arm at the target location for as long as possible.
+Robots will receive a reward of +.1 for each time step their hand is within the goal area.
+The goal is to keep the robot's hand at the target location for as long as possible.

 The environment is solved when an average score of +30 is achieved across all agents and 100 episodes.